ordyboii/web/content/writing/advent-of-code-2022-thoughts.md

 ---
-title: Advent Of Code 2022 - My Thoughts As A Designer
+title: "Advent Of Code 2022 - My Thoughts As A Designer"
-summary: At the time of writing this I'm currently at day 16 of Advent Of Code 2022 and it's been a hell of a ride so far.
+summary: "At the time of writing this I'm currently at day 16 of Advent Of Code 2022 and it's been a hell of a ride so far."
-image: /advent.jpg
+image: "/assets/advent.jpg"
-date: 2022-12-16
+date: "2022-12-16"
 ---

 ## What is Advent Of Code?